 The Cozy Bump inflatable pregnancy pillow offers pregnant people a chance to lay on their stomachs comfortably.
-Because the pillow is inflatable and comes with a travel bag, it is easy to take with you.
-(Just don’t forget your electronic pump!)
-You can add a pillow on top of it and rest or you can text, read, and do work while laying on it.
+Because the pillow is inflatable and comes with a travel bag, it is easy to take with anywhere (just don’t forget the electronic pump!).
+Need more comfort?
+Simply add a pillow on top of it and sleep, text, read, scroll Instagram or do work while laying on it.

 There is a lot to know about this pillow, how it’s designed, and the best ways to use it.
-To decide if it’s something you should consider, read on for my full review.
+To decide if it’s something worth considering, read on for my full review.

 - Dimensions: 72″ x 28″ x 9.5″

 - Made of a PVC fabric (a form of plastic material) that is phthalate-free, azo-free, and cadmium-free

 - Inflatable and adjustable pillow designed for pregnancy

 - The patented functions allow gravity to kick in to decompress the spine, which may help relieve back pain during pregnancy

 - Two separate air chambers help individuals adjust to the desired size

 - Can be used with or without a regular pillow

 - Comes with a “swaddle” to help support the stomach when lying face down on the pillow